 Some of the infections are mentioned below.

-Causes: Genetics play an important role in the development of this disease.
+Causes: Genetics play an essential role in the development of this disease.
 It could be inherited from either of the parents.
 This is called genetic susceptibility.
-It could also be triggered by substances called allergens in the environment including cockroaches, pets, molds, fungi, pollen, etc.
+It could also be triggered by substances called allergens in the environment, including cockroaches, pets, moulds, fungi, pollen.

-Symptoms: Most symptoms will start emerging from a younger age, The symptoms vary from person to person and can change over time.
-People suffering from Asthma often have these symptoms- wheezing, shortness of breath, chest tightness, coughing, and also result in decreased activity and inability to talk.
+Symptoms: Most symptoms will start emerging from a younger age.
+The symptoms vary from person to person and can change over time.
+People who have Asthma have these symptoms- wheezing, shortness of breath, chest tightness, coughing, and also result in decreased activity and inability to talk.

-Treatments: The treatment range from inhalers to oral medication or Asthma nebulizer to breathing machine.
+Treatments: The treatment range from inhalers to oral medication or Asthma nebulizer to breathing machines.
 Early treatment is key to prevent Asthma attacks and symptoms.

 Causes: Bronchitis is caused by basic viruses typically that cause cold and flu.
-It can also be caused by bacterial infection or exposure to tobacco, smoke, dust, and fumes which cause irritation to the lungs.
+It can also be caused by bacterial infection or exposure to tobacco, smoke, dust, and fumes which irritate the lungs.

 Symptoms: These may include – a hacking cough which lasts for 4 – 5 days with more clear yellow or white phlegm, low-grade fever, soreness or tenderness in the chest with coughing, thick and dark mucus.